This is the 7th Video in a 10 Part Series on making gumpaste flowers that are beginner-friendly.

 Now I’m going to make the baby that will lay the blossom.

 I am making the baby myself because only the head can be seen under the blanket.
-However, if you are skilled at modeling, then you can make a more detailed baby, or there are plenty of baby molds on the market that you could use.
+However, if you are skilled at modeling, you can make a more detailed baby or plenty of baby molds on the market you could use.

-I think that if you are just beginning to work with gumpaste, then this baby is quite good enough to practice your skills.
+If you are beginning to work with gumpaste, this baby is quite good enough to practice your skills.
 I have used this baby on many Christening and baby shower cakes.

-The center of the blossom is a little too deep for the baby, so I need to add a disc of white gumpaste (or I could use the pink that I used for the blossom), so the baby will be a little higher.
+The blossom center is a little too deep for the baby, so I need to add a disc of white gumpaste (or I could use the pink that I used for the blossom), so the baby will be a little higher.

 I made the disc with a slight indent in the center so the baby would lay in it without rolling around while I assemble everything and let it dry.